TechnoJo4/cpk/README.md

 .
 ```

-on style: there are some macros to make working in c more bearable. but i can't read atw-style c, so don't expect that.
+on style: it's not atw-style, but there are some macros to make working in c more bearable.

 ### nyi

 lambda adverbs vars refcount alloc

-parse: string symbol compose
+parse: string symbol compose m-expr

-compile, verbs: basically everything
+verbs: basically everything (see ref sheet above or doc/verbs.txt)

+compiler: fun list >2-arity

+misc todo: switch to a better build system, rewrite print